POW/MIA Flags for Indoor & Outdoor Use

 POW Flags and MIA Flags from Gettysburg Flag Works

-Gettysburg Flag Works offers the POW/MIA flag in both nylon and polyester.
+Our POW/MIA flags are available in both nylon and polyester.
 Our high quality nylon is the best choice if you want the striking black and white colors on the flag to have their full effect.
 It’s tough to beat nylon in terms of color quality, and the colors on the flag will not fade in the hot sun.
 Polyester, on the other hand, is preferable if you live in a high wind area.
 The heavier weave on the polyester will help the flag last longer in punishing environments, but it will fade faster than the nylon flag will in direct sunlight.

 Products Related to MIA Flags

-If you’re planning on purchasing a POW/MIA flag, you might want to also consider ato display it.
-You may also want to consider displaying the or a to show your support for the heroes who protect our country.
+If you’re planning on purchasing a POW/MIA flag, you might want to consider displaying theor a to show your support for the heroes who protect our country.

 Many customers who bought POW/MIA Flags are also interested infrom Gettysburg Flag Works.